 For this reason, the project concentrated on the owners of social housing portfolios (Deliverables 2.5; 2.6).
-To this group of stakeholders, the motivation for energy investment lies primarily in their social responsibility, rather than profit margins.
-In many cases, this is linked to the health and well-being agenda.
-This theme cropped up repeatedly throughout the research (Deliverable 2.5).
+To this group of stakeholders, the motivation for energy investment lies primarily in their social responsibility aspirations, rather than the achievement of profit levels.
+In many cases this is linked to the health and well-being agenda and this theme came through repeatedly throughout the research (Deliverable 2.5).
 However, capital spend is a general issue; the rent capping and constraints on capital spend that are imposed in some jurisdictions can be very real barriers to investment.
-For social housing providers, it is important to work cooperatively with their tenants and, and in part, this dictates that energy improvements only take place as part of planned, holistic, retrofits.
+To social housing providers it is important to work cooperatively with their tenants and, and in part, this dictates that energy improvements only take place as part of planned, holistic, retrofits.

 None of this means that social housing providers do not work to business plans: they do.
-But the criteria for spending is more on 'soft' indicators.
-Qualitative measures such as tenant satisfaction survey results, reducing fuel poverty, lowering default rates and reducing void periods are as important as capital enhancement and rental increases, even where these are allowed.
-However, there was a general acknowledgement that greater knowledge of tenants' energy consumption patterns would allow for improved decision-making in terms of upgrade work.
-It was therefore recommended in case studies (deliverable D2.3 and D2.6) that housing providers collect more comprehensive data on their stock.
-This will allow them to move to more quantitative decision-making without abandoning their qualitative indicators.
+But the criteria for spending is more on 'soft' indicators, and qualitative measures such as tenant satisfaction survey results, reducing fuel poverty, lowering default rates and reducing void periods are as important as capital enhancement and rental increases, even where these are allowed.
+However, there was a general acknowledgement that greater knowledge of tenants' energy consumption patterns would allow for improved decision making in terms of upgrade work.
+It was therefore recommended in case Studies (which deliverable D2.3 and D2.6) that housing providers collect more comprehensive data on their stock.
+By so doing, it will allow them to move from decision making based on 'soft' indicators to decision-making which is more quantitative, though without abandoning their qualitative indicators.